matt1187/968VL/README.md

 - 000 initial draft
 - 001 major bug fixing (swapped inner layer, few wrong connections on ICs)
 - 002 minor bug fixing (wrong footprint)
-- 003 new revision moved VGA port (keystone 9200-1 istead special)) and corrected ISA slot position (12.7mm instead 13 mm  to VLB )
+- 003 new revision moved VGA port (keystone 9200-1 istead special pc slot bracket) and corrected ISA slot position (12.7mm instead 13 mm  to VLB )

 # License
 The project is free for non-commercial reproduction.
 Do not sell it on Ebay or other platforms for profit.
 Do not make a closed source derivative.
 Share your experiences and ideas with the community.